darthshittious/darthshittious/readme/templates/README.md

 More recently, I've ventured into web development.
 I don't have the artistic eye that would make one good at frontend stuff, but I try.
 I'm really beginning to enjoy Typescript and Svelte.

 I am also a professional pianist/arranger/composer/music producer.
-(The main reason I still have a Windows PC is to run Cubase and Ableton Live, and I can't afford to maintin a Mac).
+(The main reason I still have a Windows PC is to run Cubase and Ableton Live, and I can't afford to maintain a Mac).

 My daily driver is Arch Linux with KDE Plasma (that's right I use Arch with a DE).
 My text editor of choice is usually one of Jetbrains, which is mostly because I have gotten used to it, having gotten an early access license for free.
 When I want something more minimal in case I want to multitask, I usually go the other extreme and use Neovim.
 I also use ST4 or VS Code when I find Jetbrains too annoying.